Richard de Mos: Local politics in The Hague

-On 11 March 2010, he became a member of the municipal council of The Hague, initially for the Party for Freedom, later as an Independent.
-He contested in the 2014 municipal election under Groep De Mos/Ouderenpartij, which won three seats in the municipal council.
+On 11 March 2010, he became a member of the municipal council of The Hague, initially for the Party for Freedom, later as an independent.
+He participated in the 2014 municipal election with the joint list Groep De Mos/Ouderenpartij, which won three seats in the municipal council.

 His party, renamed Groep de Mos/Hart voor Den Haag in 2017, grew to eight seats in the 2018 municipal election, becoming the largest party.
 He subsequently became First Deputy Mayor of The Hague and alderman for economic affairs, sport and public space.
 On 1 October 2019, his offices were raided by the Dutch intelligence police as part of an investigation into alleged corruption.
 He was subsequently removed from office through a motion of no confidence.
 He called his political fall a "mini-coup".
-The title of First Deputy Mayor of The Hague went to Second Deputy Mayor Boudewijn Revis.
+In April 2023, De Mos was acquitted of all charges.